ci4rail/docs/docs/user-docs/_quick-start-guide/edgefarm/simulator/prerequisites/windows.md

 > **Note: It is highly recommended using `Windows 10`.
 Other Windows versions are not guranteed to work.**
 <!-- {: .notice--warning} -->

-# Setup
+# Setup for Windows
-There are two ways to satisfy the prerequisites needed for the `Train Simulator`.
+There are two possibilities to establish the prerequisites needed for the `Train Simulator`.

 Using a standard Windows Installation process or the Linux way using 'Windows Subsystem for Linux' (WSL2).
 At this point you have to decide which way you want to go.
+This depends on your personal taste.
+If you feel home on Linux use WSL2, otherwise use the regular installation process.

 <ul class="nav nav-tabs">
   <li class="nav-item"><a class="nav-link active" data-toggle="tab" href="#regular_installation" role="tab" >Regular</a></li>